 b.
 Response to technology and business models

 The Group's primary business domain is the information technology industry, which is subject to rapid changes in technology and business models.
 In the information technology industry, the use of AI, IoT, and big data has been advancing rapidly in recent years, and the digital transformation (DX) movement is accelerating at an increasing rate.
 There is an increasing need to supply more diverse and advanced services that cross industry boundaries.
 The Group is constantly undertaking measures such as surveying the latest technology and market trends, conducting verification trials to introduce services with highly competitive technologies, and considering alliances with other companies.
 However, there are no assurances that the development of new technologies will proceed on time or results will be delivered as planned, or that common standards or specifications will be established and commercial viability will be achieved.
-Even if the aforementioned measures are undertaken, the Group may be unable to develop or introduce outstanding services, technologies and business models in keeping with market trends due to the inability to appropriately adapt to changes in the market environment in a timely manner, such as the emergence of new technologies such as 5G (fifth generation mobile communications system) technology and business models, or due to the inability to deploy equipment and facilities rapidly and efficiently.
+Even if the aforementioned measures are undertaken, the Group may be unable to develop or introduce outstanding services, technologies and business models in keeping with market trends due to the inability to appropriately adapt to changes in the market environment in a timely manner, such as the emergence of new technologies and business models, or due to the inability to deploy equipment and facilities rapidly and efficiently.
 In this case, the Group's service offerings could lose competitiveness in the market, possibly curtailing the number of subscribers that the Group is able to maintain or obtain, or reducing ARPU*.
 This could impact the Group's business development, financial position, and results of operations.

 c.
 Leakage or inappropriate use of information and inappropriate use of products and services supplied by the Group